BurningSmile/LinuxScripts/README.md

 $ rpmextract.sh <Press tab for completion>
 # mv -f ./usr/share/* /usr/share/ && cd && rm -rd /tmp/rpm_extract

-#If you get a wget error please replace the end of the file with the new version from the link.Also please open a issue report so I can update this.
+If you get a wget error please replace the end of the file with the new version from the URL.
+Also please open a issue report so I can update the Readme file with the new link.

-Please refrense your distrobutions documentation on qemu and kvm or read the official documentation here https://www.linux-kvm.org/page/Documents
+Please reference your distribution's documentation on qemu and kvm or read the official documentation here https://www.linux-kvm.org/page/Documents
 Someo other sources you may find usefull https://wiki.archlinux.org/index.php/KVM https://wiki.archlinux.org/index.php/QEMU
 ```

-#Please edit the scripts to use your username or other directories you want used!
+# Please edit the scripts to use your username or other directories you want used!